TBD54566975/technical-proposals/tp26/README.md

 type PermissionsScope = {
   interface: DwnInterface;
   method: DwnMethod;
+  // May only be present when `interface` === 'Records'.
-  // The grantee may access records with matching `schema` schema?: string;
+  // The grantee may access records with matching `schema`. schema?: string;
+  // May only be present when `interface` is 'Records' or 'Protocols'.
   // The grantee may access protocols or records with matching protocol URI. protocol?: string;
+  // May only be present when `protocol` is present.
+  // The grantee may access protocol records within a particular context. contextId?: string;
+  // May only be present when `interface` === 'Records'.
   // The grantee may access a specific records with matching recordId. recordIds?: string[];
 };